Intro to the Tulip App Editor

 • Gives you the ability to build logic that will be executed whenever this app is started, completed or cancelled

-Clicking an element in the app will expose another tab in the context pane called Widget Tab.
+Clicking an element in the app will expose another tab in the side pane called Widget Tab.
 This is where you go to adjust the format of the various visual elements of the app, along with its behavior when interacted with.

 Using the pan and zoom tool you can: